EU to consider capital charges on shadow banks: document

 The collapse of Lehman Brothers bank in 2008 highlighted this problem, showing how a default of a large institution may destabilize securities markets, the document said.

-The European Commission will also publish its first draft law on Wednesday, September 4, to toughen up supervision of another part of the shadow banking sector - money market funds (MMFs).
+The European Commission will also publish its first draft law on Wednesday September 4 to toughen up supervision of another part of the shadow banking sector - money market funds.

-A copy of the draft law on MMFs obtained by Reuters shows the EU executive sticking with its proposal to force one type of fund to hold cash equivalent to 3 percent of the fund, a step the industry has said will make such funds uneconomic.

-The aim is to reassure investors in rocky markets and avoid "runs" seen in the United States during the 2007-09 financial crisis.
-It would apply to constant net asset value funds (CNAV) whose share price shows little change over time, making it harder for investors to see how the fund is performing.